 5- See the giant floor map at the Kluane National Park and Reserve Visitor Centre in the Da Kų Cultural Centre at Haines Junction.
 This is the place to learn about Champagne Aishihik First Nations culture.

-6- Kluane National Park and reserve is a fantastic place to go hiking.
+6- Kluane National Park and the reserve is a fantastic place to go hiking.
 From day trips to multi-day treks, the scenery is amazing.
 Try the Auriol Trail or the Sheep Creek Trail.
 Find out more about the hiking routes here.

-7- Go on a rafting adventure on the Alsek River, which has the distinction of being glacier fed from the second highest coastal mountain range in the world.
+7- Go on a rafting adventure on the Alsek River, which has the distinction of being glacier fed from the second-highest coastal mountain range in the world.

 8- Experienced mountain climbers will relish the challenge of mountaineering in Kluane National Park.
 The season runs from mid-April to mid-June.